ermiasdagnew/airbnb-clone-project/README.md

 6. Data Optimization
 Implements caching and indexing for faster data retrieval and better performance.
 It enhances user experience by reducing response times during searches and bookings.

+🔒 API Security
+Security is a core part of the Airbnb Clone backend architecture.
+Since the platform handles sensitive information such as user credentials, booking details, and payment data, multiple security measures will be implemented to ensure data integrity and privacy.
+1. Authentication
+Only registered and verified users can access protected endpoints.
+We’ll use secure methods such as JWT (JSON Web Tokens) or OAuth2 to verify user identity and prevent unauthorized access.
+2. Authorization
+Different roles (e.g., admin, host, user) will have distinct permissions.
+Role-based access control ensures users can only perform actions that align with their roles — for example, only property owners can edit their listings.
+3. Data Encryption
+Sensitive data such as passwords and payment details will be encrypted using modern algorithms like bcrypt and SSL/TLS.
+This prevents data theft during transmission and storage.
+4. Rate Limiting
+Implements limits on the number of API requests per user to prevent DDoS attacks and brute-force attempts.
+This keeps the platform stable and responsive for all users.
+5. Input Validation and Sanitization
+All user input will be validated and sanitized to protect against SQL Injection, Cross-Site Scripting (XSS), and Command Injection attacks.
+Ensures that only safe and properly formatted data enters the system.
+6. Secure Payment Handling
+Payment APIs will follow PCI-DSS compliance standards.
+Sensitive transaction data will be processed through secure payment gateways to maintain trust and integrity.
+7. Regular Security Audits
+The backend will include periodic vulnerability scans and dependency updates.
+This ensures that security standards are maintained as the project evolves.